h4haris/graphql-basics/README.md

 # GraphQL-Basics

-First Project for GraphQL Getting Started
+First Project for GraphQL Getting Started from the very basics.

+Created graphql server using the express-graphql npm package, along with the basics of **#Schema #Query #Mutations #resolvers #SDL (ie. schema definition language of graphql)** and etc.

 ## Development server